 - To ensure a clear view, the stomach must be empty.
 After midnight, it is important that you have not had anything to eat or drink until the final examination is completed.
 If taking blood pressure or heart medication, take as usual early a.m. with a sip of water.
 If you are a diabetic, do not take Insulin until after the procedure.
-Bring all home medications to Dr. Goldman’s office.
+Bring all home medications to the office with you.
 You will have I.V. fluids once you arrive.

 - You will be asked to sign a permit to authorize the doctor to perform the examination.

-- If you have not done so already, you will have an opportunity to discuss this procedure with Dr. Goldman.
+- If you have not done so already, you will have an opportunity to discuss this procedure with the doctor.
 He will ask you pertinent questions about your illness.

 - After your questions have been answered, a medication will be given intravenously, which will make you sleepy and relaxed.